penpot/penpot-docs/technical-guide/getting-started.md

 This section details everything you need to know to get Penpot up and running in your own machine, as explained in the [introduction][1] section.

+If you need more context you can look at the <a href="https://community.penpot.app/t/self-hosting-penpot-i/2336" target="_blank">post about self-hosting</a> in Penpot community.

 ## Install with Elestio

 This section explains how to get Penpot up and running using <a href="https://elest.io/" target="_blank">Elestio</a>.